 Benidorm Old Town, San Jaime Church

-• An upper terrace with benches and rest areas
+• An upper terrace with benches

 In the sea near Punta Canfali, you may notice a geyser-like structure.
 This was once a functioning water jet, but sadly, it is no longer in operation.